mitchellh/radar/docs/user_guide.md

 If no matchers are specified (the default), then all exceptions are caught.

+### Built-in Matchers

+#### `:class`

+A matcher which matches against the class of the exception.
+It is configurable so it can check against:

+* An exact match
+* Match class or any subclasses
+* Match a regexp name of a class

+Examples of each are shown below (in the above order):

+    app.config.match :class, StandardError
+    app.config.match :class, StandardError, :include_subclasses => true
+    app.config.match :class, /.*Error/

 ### Custom Matchers

 Matchers are simply classes which respond to `matches?` which returns a boolean